gabrielmeyr/gabrielmeyr.github.io/_posts/2016-1-30-7-Angular-Directives-For-Beginners-To-Know.md

 If you throw an ngRepeat tag in a HTML element (like a `li`), it will automatically create the right number of items to fit your data.

+The value of the ngRepeat attribute is similar to the way a for loop is used on objects.
+To loop through the array stored on the $scope as 'stooges', I tell ngRepeat to loop through each 'name in stooges'.
+I could say 'person in stooges' or 'stooge in stooges' because the first word is just the name we are going to use as the iterating variable.

+Then within the repeated HTML we refer to the current item in the list by the name of our iterating variable, which in this case, is 'name'.

 Here's an example of using ngRepeat a `<tbody>` tag to repeat rows in a table:

 <script src="https://gist.github.com/GMeyr/33765a6687a77d3937a2.js"></script>